Lanark County Planning Department

 Contact

-For inquiries related to property severance, development applications, and community growth initiatives in Lanark County, our Planning Department is here to help.
-Please reach out to our team for guidance, application forms, or to schedule a consultation.
+Our Planning Department is happy to answer your inquiries related to property severance, development applications, and community growth initiatives in Lanark County.
+Please reach out to our team for guidance or to schedule a consultation.
 For individual team contacts, please visit our Staff Directory.

 Email: planning@lanarkcounty.ca